“My doctor gave me a prescription,” Virginia says pointing vaguely toward a piece of paper on her counter. “Will you fill it at Wegman’s?”

 “I need it.
 I need it,” she says, raising her voice, defiant again.

 “Yes,” I say, trying to contain my irritation.
 My mother-in-law is 97 years old, 90% blind, willful, and fighting for independence.
 She’s also angry that her only son died.
 I don’t blame her for being angry, but she’s stuck in self-pity and I’m tired of her bad temper and bitterness.
 She refuses to hire help she can afford and cooks for herself even though she burns much of what she cooks.

 Still, I have to admire her spunky toughness.
 She volunteers at the library information desk and another morning at the Food Bank.
 I’m sure she’s the oldest volunteer in Ithaca.

 One morning, I stood in front of the library information desk without speaking.
 She looked up with cloudy meandering eyes, squinted, and saw that someone was there.
 Since she couldn’t see well enough to recognize me, she smiled and greeted me with the kindness she shows strangers.
 I rarely see this part of her.

-With her prescription in my wallet, I drive her to Professional Home Care for a walker.
+With her prescription in my wallet, I drive Virginia to Professional Home Care for a walker.